mm-camelcase/k8s-remote-devenv/README.md

 See example [devfile](https://github.com/mm-camelcase/user-service/blob/che/devfile.yaml).

-A one-click setup link can be added to each project that you want to develop in the dev environment, simplifying the initialization process for developers.
+A [one-click setup link](https://github.com/mm-camelcase/user-service/tree/che?tab=readme-ov-file#demo-app) can be added to each project that you want to develop in the dev environment, simplifying the initialization process for developers.

 ![Dev Env](https://www.eclipse.org/che/contribute.svg)

 ## Workspace setup

-The workspace is controled by the image referenced in the devfile All the nesessory tooling required should be installed to the workspace image.
+The workspace is controled by the image referenced in the devfile.
+All the nesessory tooling required should be installed to the workspace image.

 This example uses a stripped down version of `quay.io/devfile/universal-developer-image:ubi8-latest`, see `ubi9/dockerfile`.